End-point assessment: frequently asked questions

 4. How much does the EPA cost?

-The cost will vary slightly depending on the assessment methods, but the EPA should cost between 10-20% of the overall cost of the apprenticeship delivery.
+The cost will vary slightly depending on the assessment methods, but the EPA usually makes up between 10-20% of the overall cost of the apprenticeship.

-Non-levy paying employers pay one third of the EPA costs and the ESFA pays the remaining two thirds.
-Levy-paying employers use their levy contributions to pay for the EPA.
+Employers who don’t pay a levy contribute one third of the EPA costs, and the ESFA pays the remaining two thirds.
+Employers who pay the levy use their contributions to pay for the EPA.

 5. Can a training provider use their own assessors to carry out the EPA?

-No. The EPA must be carried out by an independent end-point assessor to make sure that the grading decision is fair and impartial.
+No. The EPA must be carried out by an independent end-point assessor to make sure that grading decisions are fair and consistent.

 6. How are end-point assessments quality assured?

-Each apprenticeship standard has a dedicated EQA (external quality assurer) that monitors the quality and consistency of each end-point assessment organisation (EPAO) delivering EPAs for that standard.
-Within each EPAO, they’ll also have internal quality assurance (IQA) to make sure the assessments they deliver are standardised and marked properly.
+The system is designed to deliver consistent quality.
+Each apprenticeship standard has a dedicated external quality assurer (EQA) which monitors the quality and consistency of each end-point assessment organisation (EPAO) delivering EPAs for that standard.
+In addition, each EPAO has its own internal quality assurance (IQA) to make sure the assessments they deliver are standardised and marked properly.

 7. What is the minimum time on programme before an apprentice can take the EPA?

-All apprentices must complete a minimum of 12 months’ on-programme learning, unless it says otherwise in the apprenticeship standard.
-This is different from the old frameworks where apprentices could complete their course in much less time.
+All apprentices must complete a minimum of 12 months’ on-programme learning before taking the EPA, unless it says otherwise in the apprenticeship standard.
+This is different from the old frameworks where apprentices could complete their course much earlier.

 8. How are apprentices graded?

-Apprentices will achieve a pass, merit or distinction – which is a great way to motivate learners to take their learning to the next level.
+Apprentices will achieve a pass, merit or distinction – which is a great way to motivate learners to take their development to the next level.

 9. When do apprentices find out if they've passed their EPA?